 For too long, the LGBTQ community has been underserved by the medical community, with both acute and longitudinal needs neglected, misunderstood, or ignored.
 These issues have been compounded by stigma that still shrouds aspects of accessing mental health, especially for those who identify as transgender, non-binary or gender-diverse, and is also shaped by other forms of discrimination individuals may experience based on their identity, including racism, classism, and ablism.
 While the majority of people who do not conform to traditional views of gender or sexuality are resilient in the face of prejudice, far too many experience significant mental health concerns, such as anxiety, depression, and suicidality.

-The Columbia Gender Identity Program’s interdisciplinary team is uniquely suited to address these challenges.
+The Columbia Gender and Sexuality Program’s interdisciplinary team is uniquely suited to address these challenges.
 We work to provide our transgender, non-binary and gender-diverse patients, and those who love them, with services that they need and deserve, and care that is affirming of their multiple and intersecting identities.
 Our pioneering research makes our care even better; we disseminate our findings to the widest possible audience, so that the influence of our work reaches across the country and around the world.

-The Columbia Gender Identity Program has an active community advisory board to ensure we respond to emerging needs of transgender, gender non-binary, and gender diverse youth, adults and their families and to allow us to utilize our community relationships and resources in an effort to improve the lived experience of the individuals we serve.
+The Columbia Gender and Sexuality Program has an active community advisory board to ensure we respond to emerging needs of transgender, gender non-binary, and gender diverse youth, adults and their families and to allow us to utilize our community relationships and resources in an effort to improve the lived experience of the individuals we serve.

 Columbia University Irving Medical Center is committed to providing compassionate and effective care to our communities.
 Our commitment to patients is resolute, regardless of their insurance coverage or socioeconomic status.
 With the partnership of friends like you, we can have an even greater impact on those who need our help.